icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

             testbenches.
 Our testbenches can serve as an example and template for you.)
     1. Synthesize the matrix multiplier in Vitis HLS.
 Analyze the ***Synthesis Report*** by expanding the ***solution1*** tab in the ***Explorer*** view, browsing to ***syn/report*** and opening the `.rpt` file.
-        What is the expected latency of the hardware accelerator in ns?
+        What is the expected latency of the hardware accelerator in ms?
 (1 line)
     1. How many resources of each type (BlockRAM, DSP unit, flip-flop, and LUT) does the implementation consume?
 (4 lines)
     1. Analyze how the computations are scheduled in time.
 You can